 - 3.1 Officers give advice and information to Members, implement the policies determined by the Council and manage the day to day business of the Authority. - 3.2 In giving such advice to Members and in preparing and presenting reports, it is the responsibility of the officer to express his/her own professional views and recommendations.
-Whilst an officer might report the views of individual Members on an issue, a Member should not seek to pressure the officer to make a recommendation contrary to the officer's professional view because the Member wishes to express a contrary view, neither should the Member seek to have a report withdrawn from the agenda for such reasons.
+Whilst an officer might report the views of individual Members on an issue, a Member should not seek to pressure the officer to make a recommendation contrary to the officer's professional view, Neither should the Member seek to have a report withdrawn from the agenda for such reasons.
 Where a recommendation is contrary to current Council policy, the officer shall draw attention to this in the report. - 3.3 Certain officers, e.g. Head of Paid Service, Monitoring Officer and Chief Finance Officer, have responsibilities in law over and above their obligations to the Council and to individual Members.
-Members must respect these obligations, must not obstruct these officers in the discharge of their responsibilities and must not victimise officers for discharging these responsibilities. - 3.4 Officers below Director level are accountable to Directors.
-Whilst they should always seek to assist Members, they must not, in so doing, go beyond the bounds of whatever authority they have been given.
+Members must respect these obligations, must not obstruct these officers in the discharge of their responsibilities and must not victimise officers for discharging these responsibilities. - 3.4 Officers below Executive Director level are accountable to their Executive Director.
+Whilst they should always seek to assist Members, they must not, in so doing, go beyond the bounds of whatever authority they have been given. - 3.5 The Authority which has been delegated to Officers, is that which is set out in the Officer Scheme of Delegation (Part IV of the Constitution) and subsequent internal sub-delegations which are in writing and held by each service area.